sanishsuwal7/devPortfolio/src/pages/landing/index.md

 internal: true
 mainpitch:
   title: Hi, I’m Alejandro, Software Engineer and Web Developer
   subtitle: I build beautiful websites for businesses around the world.
+If you
-If you need a modern and powerful website, book a call below.
+    need a modern and powerful website, book a call below.
   action: Book a call
+bio:
+  title: Design
+  features:
+    - text: I design beautiful and powerful websites for modern businesses.
+These are essential to build customer loyalty and help drive conversions.
+I make sure your website looks and feels great.
+      image: /img/headshotSmall.jpg
 ---

 # What I do